This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Dairy: One serving has about 150 mg of sodium.

-- 1 ounce of hard cheese, such as cheddar, Swiss, Monterey jack, or mozzarella
+- Hard cheese, such as cheddar, Swiss, Monterey jack, or mozzarella

-- Meat and other protein foods: One serving has about 60 mg of sodium.
-Some raw meats may have added sodium.
+- Meat and other protein foods: Some raw meats may have added sodium.

 - Homemade pudding

-- Meals from restaurants are often high in sodium.
-Some restaurants have nutrition information that tells you the amount of sodium in their foods.
-Ask for your food to be prepared with less, or no salt.
+- Choose low-sodium foods at restaurants.
+Meals from restaurants are often high in sodium.
+Some restaurants have nutrition information on the menu that tells you the amount of sodium in their foods.
+If possible, ask for your food to be prepared with less, or no salt.

 Care AgreementYou have the right to help plan your care.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.